 When I first told a friend I was going to Sri Lanka, her first question was Are you going to climb that rock?
-That rock, she was referring to is called Sigyria Rock, or Lion Rock.
+That rock, she was referring to is called Sigiriya Rock, or Lion Rock.

-It’s the most visited historic site in Sri Lanka and one of the country’s eight UNESCO World Heritage Sites.
+Sigiriya is the most visited historic site in Sri Lanka and one of the country’s eight UNESCO World Heritage Sites.

-After the king’s death the palace and capital were abandoned and later on it was used as a buddhist monastery.
+After the king’s death, the palace and capital were abandoned and later on it was used as a Buddhist monastery.
 As I made my way up the seemingly endless stairs, I was greeted by several stray dogs whose ribs showed through.

-I found Lion Rock to be serene and calming, whether it’s the leftover energy from the monks or the gratitude that you have for not having to climb anymore stairs, I don’t know.
-But I do know that I as I started to make my way down, I was left with a All is right in the world type of feeling.
+I found Lion Rock to be serene and calming, whether it’s the leftover energy from the monks or the gratitude that you have for not having to climb any more stairs, I don’t know.
+But I do know that as I started to make my way down, I was left with an All is right in the world type of feeling.

 5 minutes later that changed.
 I had heard about the giant wasps and someone had pointed out their equally giant nests clinging to the cliffs but assumed they had been exaggerated.
-As I entered into a swarm of wasps, I quickly realized the legends were true.
+As I entered a swarm of wasps, I quickly realized the legends were true.

 And that is as good as it gets for me…monkeys and mountains in one morning!!!

 Make the Most of Your Visit to Sigiriya, Sri Lanka: